-Vanderbilt University Partners With Nashville-Based FirstBank For Football Stadium Naming Rights And Campus Collaboration Agreement
+Vanderbilt University Partners with Nashville-Based FirstBank for Football Stadium Naming Rights

 (Nashville, TENN.)–Vanderbilt University and FirstBank have signed a 10-year football stadium naming rights and campus collaboration agreement, as announced Thursday by Candice Lee, vice chancellor for athletics and university affairs and athletic director.